design-tokens/community-group/technical-reports/format/groups.md

 </aside>

-The names of the groups leading to a given token (including that token's name) are that token's _path_, which is a computed property. **It is not specified in the file**, but parsers that conform to this spec must be able to expose the path of a token.
+The names of the groups leading to a given token (including that token's name) are that token's _path_, which is a computed property. **It is not specified in the file**, but parsers that conform to this spec MUST be able to expose the path of a token.
 The above example, therefore, defines 4 design tokens with the following properties:

 - Token #1
   - Name: "token uno"